Why Repetition Makes Your Music Stronger?!

 Similar to timbre change you can re-arrange your track so that certain parts will be repeated but on a different instrument.

-For example, you’ve probably heard a rock track where the singer will rock out a chorus and then afterwards the guitar player will play the same melody.
+For example, you’ve probably heard a rock track where the singer will rock out a chorus and then afterward the guitar player will play the same melody.

 Or imagine you have a sweet high-pitched synth melody for 16 bars before dropping that same note pattern into the bass.